vidishsirdesai/video_streaming_platforms_hld/README.md

 - Cost: Horizontal scaling can be more cost-effective in the long run, especially for large-scale systems.
 - Complexity: Vertical scaling is generally simpler to manage, while horizontal scaling can introduce additional complexity.
 - Technology constraints: The underlying technology and infrastructure may limit the options for scaling.

+# Using AWS for Computation and Orchestration
+AWS by far is the most used and easy to understand cloud services in comparison to its competitors.
+AWS offers a robust suite of services that can be used for various computational and orchestration tasks.

+### Computation
+- E2C (Elastic Compute Cloud): Provides virtual machines (instances) that can be used for a wide range of computational tasks.
+You can choose from different instance types based on your needs (e.g., CPU-intensive, memory-intensive, GPU-intensive).
+- Lambda: A serverless computing platform that lets you run code without provisioning or managing servers.
+It's ideal for event-driven applications and microservices.
+- Fargate: A serverless compute engine for containers that abstracts away the infrastructure management.
+It's used in conjunction with ECS or EKS.

+### Orchestration
+- ECS (Elastic Container Service): A highly scalable service for running and managing containers.
+It offers two deployment models: Fargate and EC2.
+- EKS (Elastic Kubernetes Service): A managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications.
+- Batch: A fully managed batch computing service that helps you run large-scale batch jobs efficiently.

+### Storage services
+- S3 (Simple Storage Service): A highly scalable and durable object storage service that can be used to store data for your computational tasks.
+- RDS (Relational Database Service): Provides managed relational databases (e.g., MySQL, PostgreSQL, Oracle) for your applications.
+- DynamoDB: A fully managed NoSQL database service that offers high performance and scalability.

+### Use cases
+- Data processing: Using EC2 instances or Lambda functions to process large datasets.
+- Machine learning: Training and deploying machine learning models on EC2 instances or using managed services like SageMaker.
+- Web applications: Running web applications on EC2 instances or using serverless options like Lambda and API Gateway.
+- Microservices architecture: Orchestrating microservices using ECS or EKS.
+- Batch processing: Running batch jobs using AWS Batch.

+### How to deal with the complexity of orchestrating workflows and batch processing?
+AWS step functions is a serverless workflow service that helps to coordinate and automate complex distribution applications.
+It helps in building state machines, which are visual diagrams that define the sequence of steps required to complete a process.
+Each step in a state machine can be a Lambda function, an AWS task or a custom activity.

+# How to Handle the Storage and Delivery of the Video Content?
+When dealing with video content, efficient storage and delivery are crucial for providing a smooth user experience.
+There are 2 ways in which the content can be stored and delivered to the viewers,
+1. Pre-Transcoding and Storage:
+    - Pre-transcoding: This approach involves creating multiple versions of the video in different resolutions beforehand.
+    - Storage: Each pre-transcoded version can be stored in a single location or distributed across multiple locations for redundancy and performance.
+    - Pros:
+        - Faster delivery: Pre-transcoded videos can be delivered directly to the user without additional processing.
+        - Reduced server load: Pre-transcoding can offload the processing burden from servers during peak usage.
+    - Cons:
+        - Storage overhead: Storing multiple versions of each video can consume significant storage space.
+        - Maintenance: Managing and updating multiple versions can be complex.
+2. On-The-Fly Transcoding
+    - Transcoding: The video is converted to the required resolution and format in real-time based on user device and network conditions.
+    - Storage: Only the original video needs to be stored.
+    - Pros:
+        - Storage efficiency: Only one version of the video needs to be stored.
+        - Flexibility: Can adapt to changing user preferences and network conditions.
+    - Cons:
+        - Higher server load: Transcoding can be computationally intensive, especially for high-resolution videos.
+        - Potential latency: Transcoding may introduce latency, especially for slower networks or older devices.

+The following are some additional strategies that can be considered,

+### Storage
+- Cloud storage:
+    - S3 (Simple Storage Service): AWS's popular object storage service offers high durability, scalability, and cost-effectiveness for storing video files.
+    - Azure Blob Storage: Microsoft's equivalent to S3 provides similar features and integrates well with other Azure services.
+    - Google Cloud Storage: Google's cloud storage solution offers high performance and global reach.
+- Content Delivery Network (CDN):
+    - CDNs cache video content closer to end users, reducing latency and improving delivery speeds.
+    - Popular CDNs include Cloudflare, Akamai, and Fastly.
+- Hybrid Storage:
+    - Combine cloud storage with on-premises storage for a hybrid approach, balancing cost, performance, and data sovereignty.

+### Delivery
+- Streaming Protocols:
+    - HTTP Live Streaming (HLS): Apple's adaptive bitrate streaming protocol, widely supported by various devices and platforms.
+    - Dynamic Adaptive Streaming over HTTP (DASH): A flexible and efficient streaming protocol supported by major browsers and devices.
+    - Progressive Downloading: Suitable for shorter videos or offline viewing, where the entire video is downloaded before playback.
+- Transcoding:
+    - Convert video files into different formats and resolutions to optimize delivery for various devices and network conditions.
+    - Consider using cloud-based transcoding services like AWS Elemental MediaConvert or Azure Media Services.
+- Caching:
+    - Implement caching at different levels (CDN, server, browser) to reduce load on storage and improve delivery speeds.
+- Quality of Service (QoS):
+    - Implement mechanisms to ensure consistent video quality and playback experience, even during periods of high traffic or network congestion.
+- DRM (Digital Rights Management):
+    - Protect your video content from unauthorized access and distribution using DRM technologies.
+    - Popular DRM solutions include Widevine, FairPlay, and PlayReady.

+### Additional Considerations
+- Metadata: Store metadata (e.g., title, description, tags) with your video content to enable search, indexing, and recommendations.
+- Analytics: Track video usage metrics (e.g., views, watch time, completion rates) to understand audience behavior and optimize content delivery.
+- Security: Implement robust security measures to protect your video content from unauthorized access and breaches.
+- Redundancy: Create backups of your video content to ensure data durability and disaster recovery.